LukaHarambasic/harambasic.de/src/content/posts/almost-free-setup-for-ngos-startups-and-side-projects.md

 ---
 title: Almost free setup for NGOs, startups & side projects
-description: "I want to inspire you how you can set up a professional working environment for your next idea with almost no money."
+description: 'I want to inspire you how you can set up a professional working environment for your next idea with almost no money.'
 publishDate: 2020-12-09
 categories:
   - New Work